 DMT310 is comprised of both inorganic and organic constituents, and unlike most pharmaceutical products, there is no single active component to characterize for purposes of assay development.
 In order to release the drug product and test for stability we plan to develop a cell-based bioassay to assess inhibitory effects of DMT310 on pro-inflammatory cytokines known to play a role in the pathogenesis of various skin diseases.
-While this approach may show activity, it may not be suitable as a quality control release potnecy assay for DMT310.
-Furthermore, this technique may not have sufficient sensitivity to be considered stability-indication to the product.
-If we are not able to develop a suitable potnecy assay for DMT310 and pro-test stability-indications of the graduation to the product.
-If we are not able to develop a suitable potnecy assay for advelop as develop and the stability and develop an alternative bioassay platform or secondary approaches that may require additional orthogonal methodologies to meet our testing requirements.
+While this approach may show activity, it may not be suitable as a quality control release potency assay for DMT310.
+Furthermore, this technique may not have sufficient in sensitivity to be considered stability-indicating and detect small changes or analter handle to the product.
+If we are not able to develop a suitable potency assay utilizing this approach, we may have to identify and develop an alternative bioassay platform or secondary approaches that may require additional orthogonal methodologies to meet our testing requirements.
 This could be expensive, time consuming and its success uncertain, leading to delays in filing of the NDA.

-Risks Related to Our Dependence on Third Parties
+Risks Related to Our Dependence on Third Partie